eigenfoo/cryptics/docs/datasheet.md

 - correcting parsing errors (described above), either by overwriting the row or deleting it entirely

-### Will older versions of the dataset continue to be supported/hosted/maintained?
+### Will older versions of this dataset continue to be supported/hosted/maintained?

 Older versions of the data will _not_ be supported, hosted or maintained.

-### If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?
+### If others want to extend/augment/build on/contribute to this dataset, is there a mechanism for them to do so?

 Yes.
 Please [raise an issue on GitHub](https://github.com/eigenfoo/cryptics/issues) if you have a specific